-Status of Women Dates, Advocacy and Actions
+Status of Women Dates, Advocacy, and Actions

-16 Days of Action (Ending Violence Against Women)
+November 25–December 6: 16 Days of Action (Ending Violence Against Women)

 The 16 days of action is an international campaign that starts on November 25, the International Day for the Elimination of Violence against Women, and finishes December 10, United Nations Human Rights Day.
-The We Can coalition sponsors 16 days of activism and the BCTF signed on as a partner in 2007.

 BCTF Social Justice contacts are encouraged to participate in the 16 Days of Action Campaign.